Britain's FTSE outperforms in Europe as miners regain ground

 By Alistair Smout and Kit Rees

-LONDON, Jan 5 British shares outperformed those elsewhere in Europe on Tuesday, buoyed by a rebound in mining stocks after moves to stabilise Chinese markets helped copper higher.
+LONDON, Jan 5 British shares outperformed those elsewhere in Europe on Tuesday, buoyed by a rebound in mining stocks from sharp falls in the previous session after moves to stabilise Chinese markets helped copper higher.

-The FTSE 100 was up 0.7 percent at 6,137.24 points by the close following a choppy session that saw only 85 percent of the 90-day average volumes traded.
+The FTSE 100 was up 0.7 percent at 6,136.36 points by 1503 GMT in a choppy session, where volumes remained low following a long weekend.
+Only around half the 90-day average volume had been traded.

-The index regained some ground after suffering its worst first trading day of the year since 2000 on Monday, falling 2 percent after disappointing data from China.
+The index recovered after it fell more than 2 percent in the previous session, its worst first trading day of the year since 2000.

+The index outperformed the broader European market on Tuesday, with heavily weighted mining stocks back in favour.

-When China responded on Tuesday by pumping in an estimated $20 billion to stabilise its equity and currency markets, heavily weighted mining stocks rallied along with the price of copper.
+Having led the index lower on Monday following disappointing data from China, they rallied along with the price of copper after China pumped in an estimated $20 billion to stabilise its equity and currency markets.

-Among retailers, Next dropped 4.6 percent after the company reported disappointing sales in the run-up to Christmas, blaming poor stock availability, increased online competition and unusually warm weather in November and December.
+Among retailers, Next dropped 5 percent after the company reported disappointing sales in the run-up to Christmas, blaming poor stock availability, increased online competition and unusually warm weather in November and December for a slowdown that could hit the wider sector.

 "Holders will be happy to receive another 60p special dividend ... thanks to good cashflow, but sceptics might not like a worse net debt position and what amounts to a challenging environment in which to be a retailer," Mike van Dulken, head of research at Accendo Markets, said in a note.

-Sainsbury's fell 5.2 percent, the top faller, after the grocer said it had a bid for Argos- and Homebase-owner Home Retail rejected.
+Sainsbury's fell 3.7 percent after the grocer said it had a bid for Argos- and Homebase-owner Home Retail rejected.

 Traders said the price reaction suggested an improved offer from Sainsbury's was plausible.